Python Modern Opengl Rotating the Cube

 the output from the vertex shader is interpolated over all the pixels on the screen covered by a primitive.
 These pixels are called fragments and this is what the fragment shader operates on.
 Just like the vertex shader it has one mandatory output, the final color of a fragment.
 It’s up to you to write the code for computing this color from vertex colors, texture coordinates and any other data coming from the vertex shader.

-compile the program and shaders
+Compile the program and shaders

 The next step is to upload this vertex data to the graphics card.
 This is important because the memory on your graphics card is much faster and you won’t have to send the data again every time your scene needs to be rendered (about 60 times per second).